stve4real/My-first-webpage/README.md

 ## Description

-- This browser teaches users on how to deal and _manage_ anger with it arrises, and how it can be destory with by        _maintaining_ *self-contro*!
+- This project teaches users on how to deal and _manage_ anger when it arrises, and how it can be destory by       _maintaining_ *self-contro*!

 ## Setup/Installation Requirements!